 On the specific DropBox page, you use the three tabs from the top to view different types of submissions: Files/Multimedia, Posts/Polls, and Quizzes.

 By default, newer submissions are listed on the top.
 You can use the member search box and the three helpful filters to find or sort submissions based on your needs.

-In this example, I switched to the Quizzes tab and selected student "Jue Wang" and item "4.1.5 Check for Understanding" to view her submission on this quiz.
+In this example, I switched to the Quizzes tab and selected student "Jue Wang" and item "4.1.5 Check for Understanding" to view her submission on this specific quiz.

 Grade File/Multimedia Assignments

 When you are ready to assess a specific File/Multimedia submission, click the "View Details" link.

 The entry will expand to show submitted content and student submission comment.
 You may download the submitted file or click "View Multimedia Entry" to view the detailed content.
 Then, you will need to enter a score.
 Instructor comment is optional.
 If you are going to leave a comment, you have the option to embed images, videos, audios, and/or files.

 This example includes video feedback.
 Remember to Save your assessment once done.
 Now, the student can view their grade from both GradeBook and the corresponding activity.

 If you prompt students to create a post or poll and grade their posts or polls, you will switch to the Posts/Polls tab, locate a submission, and simply enter a score.
 "Add a reflection" is optional and if you ever write a reflection to provide feedback or comment, please keep in mind that every one this post is made visible to will be able to see your message.

 If a quiz only contains close-ended questions, the CN system will automatically grade student submissions.
 Short-answer questions need instructors to grade unless you have set up auto-grading.
 When a quiz needs instructors to grade, it will show a red "!" icon.
 You will click "view results" to open up student answers and grade on the short-answer questions.

 Grade Students on GradeBook